build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

-A task id can represent any child-parent relationship established by the build tool.

-An example of use of task ids is logs, where BSP clients can use the task ids of logs
-to improve their readability in the user interface.
-Clients can show logs in a tree fashion, for
+Clients can use Task Ids to improve the user experience.
+For example, a client can display
-example, or with dropdowns.
+messages reported by `build/taskStart`, `build/taskProgress` and `build/taskFinish` in a
+tree fashion to help readability and convey task dependencies to the user.

 ### Status Code